 The Environmental and Urban Studies Program (EUS) is now open only to students who were enrolled at the College during the 2021–22 academic year.
-New students who enroll beginning in the fall of 2022 may select Environmental Studies (ES) as a concentration.
+New students may select Environmental Studies (ES) as a concentration.
 Please visit the EUS website for program information and requirements.

 Affiliated Programs and Institutes

 Campus and Community

 On campus, the Community Sciences Lab, Bard Archaeology, the Bard College Farm, Bard Arboretum, and the unique landscape, architecture, and history of Montgomery Place offer academic and cocurricular activities.
 The Bard College Field Station is home to Hudsonia, an independent environmental institute, and the Saw Kill Watershed Community and the Roe Jan Watershed Community bring campus and community members together for science, stewardship, and education.